-Confinement is unnatural for dogs, but they will learn to adapt to it.
+Confinement is unnatural for dogs, but they will eventually learn to adapt to it.

 Dogs make wonderful pets and they are highly social animals.
-They can be a source of comfort, affection, a companion for walks and play and an effective watchdog.
+They are a source of comfort, affection, a companion for walks and play and an effective watchdog.
 But with work schedules, school, running errands or other chores, some dogs may need to spend part of the day confined.

 If your pet is unsupervised, he may decide to explore where he shouldn’t, get into the trash or even defecate in the home.